Tchernobill/Confluence/misc/misc import.md

 YL

-Here is another scene, this time when Vyr4n is gravely injuried by an assassination attempt and flee to his sanctuary.
+Here is another scene, this time when Vyr4n is gravely injuried by an assassination attempt and flee to his hideout.

 (A character named Mar, part of Vyr4n's organisation, is actually working to make him fall, she want to find proof that he is evil and expose him) - Mar enter Vyr4n's dim-lit office with two others, heavily armed and start to search for something. - Vyr4n is at his desk, hidden in the shadow.
 After observing them for 45 second, then ask them what they are looking for. - Mar freak out and discharge 3 rounds of anti-material rounds at him - After 20 seconds of silence, they cautiously approach the corps when a large bolt of electricity burst out and knock them unconscious. - Vyr4n is heavily injuries but within minutes start healing - After several minutes, he stand up, pick up Mar, and painfully exit his office, head for the elevator, send a message to dispatch assistance for the injuries in his office while he's heading for the room - He load Mar in his vehicle and take off, flying south into the night (Secretly, Mar was being exploited via her cyber implants and pushed into a paranoid psychosis into assassinate Vyr4n.
-After the failed attempt, instead of killing her, Vyr4n take her to the sanctuary to be downgraded into a "bio", a more natural humans with less tech.)
+After the failed attempt, instead of killing her, Vyr4n take her to the hideout to be downgraded into a "bio", a more natural humans with less tech.)

 Edit